Autodesk-Forge/forge-autodesk.build.api-postman.collection/README.md

 ![Beginner](https://img.shields.io/badge/Level-Beginner-green.svg)
 [![License](https://img.shields.io/:license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

 Autodesk Construction Cloud (ACC) is Autodesk’s new unified platform that connects workflows, teams and data at every stage of construction to reduce risk, maximize efficiency, and increase profits.
-It includes some products: Autodesk Build, Autodesk Collaborate and Autodesk TakeOff etc. All of them are built on Autodesk Docs.
+It includes a few products: Autodesk Build, Autodesk Collaborate and Autodesk TakeOff etc. All of them are built on Autodesk Docs.

 The ACC APIs allow developers to develop apps that integrate with the ACC platform to extend its capabilities in the construction ecosystem.
 Check **Blogs** for more details.

 This github repository provides Postman collections for the APIs of **Autodesk Build** specific.
-Each of the category API will go to child folders.
+Each collection of the categories will go to corresponding child folder.
 More new APIs will be added in the list below with time.

 ## API Categories: